The scholarship programme

 We established the scholarship programme in an effort to help build a stronger and more inclusive AI community, who can bring a wider range of experiences to the fields of AI and computer science.
 The scholarships provide financial support to students from underrepresented groups seeking to study graduate courses relating to AI and adjacent fields.
 Scholars are also offered support from a DeepMind mentor, and have opportunities to attend leading AI academic conferences and DeepMind events.

 Future generations of AI researchers and engineers must bring different perspectives to the development of AI, and as such they must be representative of the world around us."

 Expanding the reach of our scholarships

 Universities in many countries around the world offer DeepMind scholarships to applicants for graduate study in AI.

-Hear more about the scholarship programme through the perspective of three DeepMind scholars.
+Hear more about the scholarship programme through the perspective of various DeepMind scholars.